liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. a huge moment is playing out in Russia
 1. I was making a right turn
 1. when you get married, there's a different set of priorities
-1. long standing problem; long term solution
 1. used cars; second-hand car
 1. green development; sustainable development; eco-friendly development
-1. be longing for something; be craving for something
 1. he's overqualified; he's less qualified; he lacks qualification; he lacks experience
 1. I have a trick; may I offer a thought
 1. forecasters say it's going to be extremely hot again today in Texas